Study Abroad Program Overview

 See the UCEAP Program Guide

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; units, exams, and grades; orientation; housing; and more.

-This focused summer program is entirely devoted to the study of business in Asia, with a first-hand look at two major international business centers.
-Mornings are usually devoted to class lectures and discussion; afternoons often consist of guest lectures, visits to local enterprise and business establishments, and work on group projects.
+This summer program is entirely devoted to the study of business in Asia, with a first-hand look at two major international business centers.
+Mornings are usually devoted to class lectures and discussion; afternoons often consist of guest lectures, visits to local enterprise and business establishments, and student work on group projects.

 Use the following resources to learn more:

 10 quarter/6.7 semester UC units required; 2 courses for 5 quarter/3.3 semester UC units each; letter grade required.

 Opportunities for internships or independent research for academic credit are not available on this short term summer program.